rikurauhala/yesan/documentation/architecture.md

 ### Creating a new account

 The diagram below depicts a scenario in which a user creates a new account in the NewAccountView.
 First the user tries to create a new account, but hasn't specified its type.
 The user then sees an error message and enters the missing parameter.
 A new account is created by calling the create_account() function of the account service.
-The function passes its parameters to the class AccountRepository, which then creates a new account in the database and returns True.
+The function creates a new instance of the class Account with the parameters it was given, and creates a new UUID to be used as the primary key and a unique identifier in the database.
+The account service then passes the Account object to the account repository, which then creates a new account in the database and returns True.
 Finally, a message is displayed to the user indicating that a new account was succesfully created.

 ```mermaid
 sequenceDiagram